 Information about these deaths comes mainly from newspaper stories of the day as, in most cases, inquest documents, court transcripts and investigators' notes are no longer available.
-This means that the information I will provide may include the same gaps in coverage or errors in reporting that originally appeared in the papers.
+This means that the information I will provide will include many of the gaps in coverage, errors in reporting and prejudices of the day.

 If you have additional information about any of these stories feel free to contact me at cassidy-at-mts.net